openhealthcare/opal/doc/docs/reference/testing.md

 ## Test Coverage

-The Opal test runner has a `-c` option which runs coverage reports for both Python and J avascript code:
+The Opal test runner has a `-c` option which runs coverage reports for both Python and Javascript code:

 ```bash
 opal test -c